 Selected submissions will be published in the WHO Compendium of innovative health technologies for low-resource settings 2014.

 The 2013 Compendium of Innovative Health Technologies for Low-Resource Settings presents a snapshot of health technologies which might have the potential to improve health outcomes and the quality of life, or to offer a solution to an unmet medical/health technology need.
 This annual publication aims to encourage greater interaction among ministries of health, procurement officers, donors, technology developers, manufacturers, clinicians, academics and the general public to ensure greater investment in health technology and to move towards universal access to essential health technologies.
 In 2013, inclusion in the Compendium was restricted to commercialized products with regulatory approval.
-The full publication for download will be available soon.
+The full publication is available for download below.

 Manual of diagnostic ultrasound, volume 2

 We are proud to announce the publication of the Manual of diagnostic ultrasound, volume 2 (second edition).
 This new publication covers modern diagnostic and therapeutic ultrasonography extensively and will benefit medical professionals in improving ‘health for all’.

 To download the document, please go to: Manual of diagnostic ultrasound, volume 2

 To purchase a copy, please visit the WHO bookstore

 United Nations Commission on Life-saving Commodities